 Do you offer a guarantee?

 Yes.
-The Weston System℠ is a permanent procedure and does not fade like the numerous session applications, therefore does not require touchups nor a lengthy guarantee.
+The Weston System℠ is a permanent procedure and does not fade like the SMP-MS (scalp micropigmentation multi-session) applications, therefore does not require touchups nor a lengthy guarantee.
 The Weston System℠ cures to its’ final color within 2 to 4 weeks.
 At the end of four weeks, your scalp pigmentation will look like it will for many years to come.
 At that time if a touch up is warranted, there is no charge.
 It must be understood, however, some outside sources may affect pigment such as sun, medications, stress and even diet.
-The numerous session applications normally offer a year guarantee as they know that premature fading is expected.
+The numerous session applications normally offer a year guarantee (some even lifetime) as they know that premature fading is expected.